Alyw234237/tinyelectron/README.md

 * Rich-text is constrained.
 Only headings, bold, italics, underline, strikethrough, superscript, subscript, bulleted lists, numbered lists, links, block quotes, code, tables, images, and horizontal lines are included.
 All other styling—e.g. font size, font color, spacing, alignment, etc.—is automatically filtered.
 * Rich-text is displayed with a fixed appearance.
 Modifiable via stylesheet (or in preferences in the future).
 * Partial support for live conversion of markdown into rich-text in rich-text editing mode.
 For example, typing `# Header title` will make an H1 header and typing `**This text is bold.**` will make the text bold.
 This feature does not currently work for links, tables, or images (use the formatting buttons, keyboard shorcuts, or markdown editing pane instead for these).
-* Editing and formatting keyboard shortcuts in rich-text mode (e.g., ctrl+v for paste, ctrl+b for bold, ctrl+k for links, etc.).
+* Editing and formatting keyboard shortcuts in rich-text mode (e.g., ctrl+v for paste, ctrl+b for bold, etc.).
-* Find and replace functionality in the rich-text pane.
+* Find and replace functionality in the rich-text view.

 Here is a screenshot of the editor: